byumov/bayanpolice_bot/README.md

-bayanpolice_bot is a simple bot for Telergam.
+@Bayanpolice_bot is a simple bot for Telergam.
 Bot parse all messages in chat and send funny images.
 ### Requirements
 ```